This blog may contain affiliate links. Read our disclosure policy for more info.

 I grew up around the corner from Fremantle or “Freo” as we locals call it, and it’s one of my favorite day trips from Perth!

 One of the first stops, whenever I’m here, is Little Lefroy’s for brunch – it’s so good!
 Then, it’s off to the Fremantle Markets.
 There are more than 150 little stalls filled with food, gifts, handmade trinkets, and did I mention food?
 I had some of the best fresh ice cream and fruity popsicles here along with amazing burgers from the super popular Eggspot Fremantle stall.
+But the best burgers in Freo are found at Smash Grill.

 While you’re here, head to one of the beaches if you can.
 Bathers Beach is one of the nicest in Freo.
 Rent a lounge chair, swim, and take advantage of its amazing location to watch a sunset.
 South Fremantle is also a nice area to stop by.
 Grab fish and chips from Sealanes and head down to South Beach for a picnic!